Tyler-Shamsuddoha/python-image-classifier/README.md

 # Image Classifier using Python and Tensorflow
 The final project for COMP 309 Machine Learning Tools and Techniques, using Keras and Tensorflow for Victoria University of Wellington.
-This Image Classifier was able to effectively distinguish between strawberries, cherries and tomatoes with good accuracy.
+This Image Classifier was able to effectively distinguish between strawberries, cherries and tomatoes with good accuracy using a convolutional neural network implemented using Tensorflow.

 Summary report and discussion along with preprocessing, hyper-parameter tuning, optimisation and all the good stuff is located in the final report <b>Report309_shamsutyle.pdf<b>
 https://github.com/Tyler-Shamsuddoha/python-image-classifier-keras/blob/master/Report309_shamsutyle.pdf